• Skip to primary navigation

 • ×

-You are here: Home / RandomPosts / Sambar Powder | Sambar Masala | Sambar Podi
+You are here: Home / RandomPosts / Sambar Powder Recipe (Sambar Masala)

 Jump to Recipe Jump to Video Print Recipe

-Sambar Masala or Sambar Powder is flavourful when made at home rather than buying it from stores.
+Sambar Masala or Sambar Powder is flavorful when made at home rather than buying it from stores.
 You can feel the difference significantly when you try making sambar with the Sambar powder recipe posted here.

-Sambar Powder is a handy ingredient to make tasty, flavourful sambar easily & quickly.
+Sambar Powder is a handy ingredient to make tasty, flavorful sambar easily & quickly.
 Sambar made with this Sambar Powder Recipe makes the dishes tastier – Idli, Dosa, Pongal, Vada, Oothapam gets to another level.
-Mittu just loves sambar especially this sambar – she would literally drink it with a spoon sometimes.
-For her sake, sambar is in our menu at least twice a week.

 Sambar Powder – Sambar Masala – Sambar Podi